Gilbert Baker, longtime LGBTQ activist, creator of the rainbow flag

 June 2, 1951 - March 31, 2017

-Gilbert Baker, the creator of the rainbow flag, died in his sleep on March 31, 2017.
-The rainbow flag is an enduring, internationally recognized emblem of the LGBTQ rights movement, a beautiful gift that Gilbert gave to all of us.
+Gilbert Baker, the creator of the rainbow flag, died unexpectedly in his sleep on March 31, 2017.
+The rainbow flag is an enduring, instantly and internationally recognized emblem of the LGBTQ rights movement, a beautiful gift that Gilbert gave to all of us.

 Gilbert with OutCaster Alex in our studio, March 1, 2017

-Gilbert with OutCasting youth participants in our studio, March 1, 2017
+Gilbert with a group of OutCasting youth participants in our studio, March 1, 2017

 Gilbert at a demonstration outside the Stonewall Inn, February 4, 2017

 The White House in rainbow colors